 At EyeSight Hawaii, our sights are set on creating the highest quality experience for each patient.
 Our highly trained staff using state-of-the-art technology and equipment will design a comprehensive care plan that is specific to the individual needs of each patient’s eyes and lifestyle.
 Your complete satisfaction is our goal.

 There are many reasons why patients choose to have LASIK surgery.
 One reason is that they may suffer from at least one of the following eye conditions: myopia, hyperopia, astigmatism or presbyopia.
-Find out more about correcting these eye conditions with laser vision correction here.
 Others may choose to have LASIK to save on money and time.
-Click here to see why our patients are enjoying their LASIK surgery outcome.

 Yes, the VISX Star S4 IR excimer laser can be used to correct farsightedness.
 It can also correct nearsightedness and astigmatism.